 The importance of walking

 Another lifestyle change is the fact that I walk a lot.
-Having Dagny (who took over my blog) is the main factor here but we specifically bought a house in our town’s center so I could walk everywhere I need to go.
+Having Dagny (who took over my blog) is the main factor here, but we specifically bought a house in our town’s center so I could walk everywhere I need to go.
 I probably walk an hour or more a day either to run errands or walk the dog.

-I read the other day that Americans overexercise but are underactive.
+I read the other day that Americans over-exercise but are underactive.

 I scratched my head for a second but then realized just how true this is.
 Many of us drive to work and then sit at a desk for 8 hours maybe taking a short walk to get lunch or to go to the bathroom or see a co-worker.
 But we’re sedentary.
 Then we’d head to the gym after work and kill it for an hour in spin class.
 And the cycle repeats the next day.

-It’s about moderation and balance in all aspects of my life.
+French eating habits are all about moderation and balance in all aspects of my life.
 Eat and drink and enjoy life and then move your butt and do it often.

 France has really helped me to embrace a healthy balance when it comes to wellness.

 And surprise, surprise, I haven’t blown up into double my old size.
 Not at all.
 France has been eye opening and embracing a healthy lifestyle here has taught me a ton about my limits and what I need out of life.
-I’m still the same old me but I’ve tweaked a few things along the way.
+I’m still the same old me, but I’ve tweaked a few things along the way.
 And that’s most definitely a good thing.